amandanitta/amandanitta.github.io/essays/Phrasing-Questions-To-Get-A-Response.md

 <img width="200px" class="rounded float-start pe-4" src="../img/Brain-workout.jpeg">

-*Smart Questions assist in understandings*
+*Smart Questions assist in understandings and development of knowledge*

 ## What are Smart Questions?